- What Makes a Good Camera For Travel

 Read More: How To Take Better Travel Photos

-Best Point & Shoot Camera for Travel in 2018
+Best Point & Shoot Camera for Travel

 Point and shoot cameras while lacking a lot of functionality and some image quality are great because they’re easy to slip into any pocket or backpack to carry with you.
 A vital member of the #squad this piece of gear can capture all your spur of the moment memories.